 Overall, there is an accurate and up-to-date plan for how care workers provide people's support, to achieve their best possible outcomes.
 The provider considers a range of information to ensure they can meet people's needs before their support is put in place.
 This includes obtaining information from relatives and external healthcare professionals such as social workers, together with all assessments relating to the person.
 From this, senior staff develop care records to describe people's support arrangements and any specific requirements.
 All care workers have access to this information, to ensure each person receives the right care at all times.
-To remain current, all care records are regularly reviewed, more frequently wherever support needs changed.
+To remain current, all care records are regularly reviewed, more frequently wherever support needs change.
 People and their relatives are happy with the support they receive.
-When asked if they were satisfied with the support, one person said, "Yes, very much so."
-A family member confirmed to us they are very involved in the decisions taken on their relative's behalf.
+One person joked, "X can be a bit awkward at times and they are very patient with her."